• Skip to primary navigation

 What is Black Tahini?

 Tahini is a paste made from sesame seeds.
-Tahini is generally made from hull-removed white sesame seeds.
+Generally, it’s made from hull-removed white sesame seeds but can be made from black ones too.
 Black sesame seeds are simply white sesame seeds who hulls have not yet been removed – that’s what makes them black.

-Black tahini on a black spoon on a black slate
+Black tahini on a black spoon on black slate

 How to Make Black Hummus